thinklearndo/garagedooropennotifier/HardwareAssembly.md

 ## Soldering on the Tilt Switch

-I forgot to leave the designation for the tilt switch on the pcb.
-It goes in the spot under the C1 capacitor spot.
+I forgot to leave the designation for the tilt switch on the first version of the pcb.
+The newer boards have a marking of SW1 next to its mounting spot.
+The tilt switch goes in the spot under the C1 capacitor spot.
 When soldering this in, don't press the component up against the board.
 See the following picture for an example and for the tilt switch location.

 ![Tilt switch orientation and spacing](images/tilt_switch_orientation.jpg)